Home

 Mamie Rice

-Mamie (Walker) Rice was born in August 1869 in Missouri or in Millersburg, Green Township, Iowa County, IA, the daughter of William "Crawford" and Electa (Minard) Walker.
+Mamie (Walker) Rice Poland was born in August 1869 in Missouri or in Millersburg, Green Township, Iowa County, IA, the daughter of William "Crawford" and Electa (Minard) Walker.
 She spent her girlhood in Iowa and was a pioneer of Kansas.

 White Chapel Memorial Gardens